bitshares/docs.bitshares.org/_sources/tutorials/witness-create.txt

 line to produce blocks.
 We'll also need the public ``signing_key`` so we can look up the correspoinding private key.

-Once we have that, run ``dump_private_keys`` which lists the public-key private-key pairs to find the private key.

-Warning: ``dump_private_keys`` will display your keys unencrypted on the terminal, don't do this with someone looking over your shoulder.

 ::

     >>> get_witness <accountname>